Xopoko/LMenu/README.md

 ### 3. Load the Unpacked Extension

 - Click on the **Load unpacked** button.
-- In the file dialog, navigate to the `LMenu_Chrome_Extension` directory.
+- In the file dialog, navigate to the `LMenu` directory.
 - Select the directory and click **Open**.

 The extension should now appear in your list of installed extensions.